jmahmood/Daemon18xx/README.md

 operating once its trains are gone.
 Token placement is now limited to one per operating round and the flag resets at the start of each round.
+Track placement now checks each variant's `SPECIAL_HEX_RULES` and rejects building on restricted hexes.